Maria Antonietta Loi: Research and career

 In 2006, Loi was appointed Assistant Professor at the University of Groningen, and awarded a Rosalind Franklin Fellowship.
-Her early work considered the development of carbon nanotubes for photonics devices.
-She was made Chair of the Department of OptoElectronics in 2011, and Full Professor in 2014.
+Her early work considered the investigation of organic semiconductors and carbon nanotubes photophysical and optoelectronic properties.
+She was made Chair of the Department of Photophyics and OptoElectronics in 2011, and Full Professor in 2014.

-Loi's research considers the development of hybrid nanomaterials.
+Loi's research considers the development of solution processable semiconductors and hybrid nanomaterials.
 In particular, she has explored perovskites for solar cells and X-ray detectors.
-She has shown that Sn-based perovskites have good optical and electronic properties and high charge carrier mobilities.
-At the same time, the perovskites show photoluminescence from hot-carriers with long lifetimes.
+She has shown that Sn-based perovskites have intriguing physical properties such as showing photoluminescence from hot-carriers with long lifetimes.